How to Do Hair on a Budget

 However, if you are looking to try a brunette shade or you want to go bold with a fiery red, there are plenty of options for you to consider.

-I have a confession: I do not wash my hair everyday.
+I have a confession: I do not wash my hair every day.
 But let's be honest, does any girl?
 When you have long hair, the last thing you want to do is wash it, even when it needs it.
 Dry shampoo is a girl's best friend.
-With the right one, you can easily go 3-5 days without washing your hair.
+With the right one, you can easily go three to five days without washing your hair.
 This will save your color, save you time, and potentially increase your overall happiness.